vmdef/smallshopapi/README.md

 # Small Shop API
 Small Shop API is a REST API to manage customer data for a small shop.
 It will  work  as  the  backend  side  for  a  CRM  interface.
+## Disclaimer
+This is still a Work In Progress.
+Do not assume that the chosen approaches and their implementation are correct.
+This project is a first contact with Java, Spring and Spring Boot, so mistakes are around and there is room for improvement.
 ## Features
 - The API is only accessible by a registered user.
 - A user can (basic CRUD):